-Health care-related internship (AIP 197): to be arranged at least one quarter in advance through the Academic Internship Program, Literature Building, Second Floor.
+A health care-related internship (AIP 197) is recommended and should be arranged at least one quarter in advance through the Academic Internship Program, Literature Building, Second Floor.
 Clinical and research placements are available.
 For each four units of credit, ten hours per week for one quarter plus a ten-page research paper are required.